Dotsian/BDPackages/README.md

   await ctx.send(f"Failed to fetch package.\n`ERROR CODE: {r.status_code}`")
 ```

-Replace `ADD YOUR PACKAGE HERE` with the package you want to install.
+### Loading Packages

+Packages will not be loaded upon starting your bot.
+This is due to how Ballsdex packages are loaded.
+To solve this, open up the `bot.py` file in `ballsdex/core` and search for a line that starts with `PACKAGES`.
+At the end of the line, add a comma and quotation marks before the square bracket.

+Add the package name inside the quotation marks, like this `, "battle"`.
+The line should look similar to this: `PACKAGES = ["battle", "merge", "boss"]`

 ## Packages

-* battle
-* boss
-* merge

 ### [Battle - xen64](https://github.com/XEN486/BallsDex-Fork)
 The battle package adds battle commands to your Ballsdex bot.
-The battle system follows a similiar approach to the standard Ballsdex battle system.
-It has seven commands, each with its own unique functionality.
+The battle system follows a similar approach to the standard Ballsdex battle system.
+It has seven commands, each with its unique functionality.

 ### [Boss - moofficial](https://github.com/MoOfficial0000/BossPackageBD)

 The boss package adds unique boss commands to your Balsdex bot.
 It implements a manual boss-battle system that allows admins to interact with it via the provided admin commands.
-Players will have the ability to join boss battles, allowing them to receive a special boss ball when they win.
+Players can join boss battles and receive a special boss ball when they win.

-This package requires a special named `Boss` for the rewards system to function.
+This package requires a special called `Boss` for the rewards system.

 ### [Merge - xen64](https://github.com/XEN486/BallsDex-Fork)

-The merge package adds commands that allows you to merge countryballs together.
-Merging a countryball will merge their statistics, along with their card art, splitting the card art in half.
-It will only generate a card image, similiar to how the `/balls info` command functions.
+The merge package adds commands that allow you to merge countryballs together.
+Merging a countryball will merge its statistics and card art, splitting the card art in half.
+However, it will only generate a card image, similar to how the `/balls info` command functions.

+After opening the file, search for the code that starts with `PACKAGES = `.
+At the end of the line, add a comma and quotation marks before the square bracket.
+Add the package name inside of the quotation marks, like this `, "battle"`.
+The line should look similar to this: `PACKAGES = ["battle", "merge", "boss"]`